AltahhanAi/Data_Science/docs/content/unit5/05_02_linear-model-for-classification.md

 	After completing this lesson you should be able to:

     * understand linearly separable classification problems
-    *	extend the concepts of linear models covered in unit 4 to perform to tackle linearly separable classification problem
+    *	extend the concepts of linear models covered in unit 4 to perform to tackle linearly separable classification problems
-    *	understand the role of activation function and its vital role in tackling in the context of classification.
+    *	understand the role of the activation function and its vital role in tackling in the context of classification.

 **Recall that the problem of classification is concerned with finding a class of a data point based on its attributes.**